UofT-DSI/team_project/02_instructional_team/markdown_slides/03_communicating_impact.md

 Ensure your presentations translate complex data into clear, actionable business insights.

 <!-- Speaker notes: Encourage Data Science stream participants to apply their sampling and visualization techniques effectively.
 Machine Learning stream participants should focus on illustrating model efficiency and optimization.
 Emphasize that both groups need to communicate how their projects provide tangible business value to potential employers. -->

 ---

+# Examples of Quantifying Impact

+### Retail Example
+"***Optimized inventory management*** with SQL and Tableau.
+Data was cleaned and aggregated using SQL queries to identify sales patterns.
+Visualizations in Tableau helped to ***forecast demand, leading to cost savings of 5%."***

+---

+# Examples of Quantifying Impact

+### Marketing Example
+***Increased customer engagement by 8%*** by performing customer segmentation using k-means clustering with Python.
+Feature engineering was conducted to create meaningful segments based on purchase history and demographics.
+The optimal number of clusters was determined using the elbow method, which helps identify the point where adding more clusters does not significantly improve the model.

+---